Guide

 "nylas: command not found"

 The gateway daemon does not see the nylas binary.
-This usually happens because the daemon was started with a minimal PATH that does not include Homebrew directories.
+This happens when the daemon starts with a minimal PATH that does not include Homebrew directories — common with launchd on macOS and systemd on Linux.
 Fix it by adding the directory to tools.exec.pathPrepend in ~/.openclaw/openclaw.json, or by restarting the daemon from a shell where which nylas resolves correctly.

 Authentication errors from the CLI